agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 Today’s lab will use the public server of the Galaxy project, http://usegalaxy.org.
 It is used by thousands of researchers, so you will be sharing computational resources – not all steps will perform quickly.
 Use the following steps to set up your account:

-* From the top menu of the site, select *User* and register for an account.
+* From the top menu of the site, select *Log in or Register* and register for an account.
 This is your free account on the most complete and most maintained Galaxy server – use it whenever you have genomics data!
 * Check your email account for a message from the server and confirm you registration.
 This must be completed before the server will analyze your data.
 * Return to the Galaxy home page.

-You will receive a demonstration of the Galaxy workflow environment and will assemble a *Salmonella* genome sequencing project which will be used in next week’s molecular epidemiology laboratory.
+The walkthrough video provides a demonstration of the Galaxy workflow environment and will assemble a *Salmonella* genome sequencing project which will be used in next week’s molecular epidemiology laboratory.

 Create a New History using the history tool and give it a name: